Skip to main content

 Fiscal years vs. calendar years

 Monitr supports non-calendar fiscal years.
-If your year runs from April to March, set YTD to April 1 and YTG to March 31 of the following year.
+If your year runs from April to March, set Year to date start to April 1 and Year to go end to March 31 of the following year.

 Click Setup reporting to save your dates and proceed.